[Comment: For dates and availability of material incorporated by reference in this rule, see rule 4501-53-16 of the Administrative Code.]

 (1) Classroom activities - unless restricted or modified by the department, one instructor may teach a maximum of twenty-four registered students;

 (2) Range - unless restricted or modified by the department, one instructor may instruct no fewer than two students or more than six students on motorcycles.
 Two instructors shall instruct no more than twelve students on motorcycles.

 (3) The maximum capacity for on-cycle instruction is twelve students.

 (E) Students shall have a valid motorcycle endorsement or a motorcycle-only license prior to participating in range instruction.

-(H) Students successfully completing the ARC shall be issued a completion card for the purpose of course verification.
+(H) Students successfully completing the ARS shall be issued a completion card for the purpose of course verification.

-(I) Upon completion of the ARC, the provider shall submit, electronically, to the department, a student report form, in a format prescribed by the director.
+(I) Upon completion of the ARS, the provider shall submit, electronically, to the department, a student report form and any other course paperwork as requested by the department.